adrianscheit/spa-as-a-service/README.md

 - Solving problem of a custom extending the basic solution

 ## Techonlogies
-JSON - feels like a most obviuos decision for the API Node with typescript on both server and browser side, would allow to reuse the API definition
+- JSON - feels like a most obviuos decision for the API
+- Typescript on both server and browser side, would allow to reuse the API definition
+- Node NPM feels like a obvious option for handling some (minimum) dependencies problem